 Livingston Car Accident and Personal Injury Lawyer

-Immediately after a car accident where you are injured, chances are you are in pain and scared.
+Immediately after a car crash where you are injured, chances are you are in pain and scared.
 The situation is likely chaotic, and your anxiety level is undoubtedly high.
 If possible, there are a few things you need to be cautious of:

 - You will need to report the accident.
 Some insurance companies ask if your statement can be recorded.
-It is best to refuse.
-This has nothing to do with your veracity.
+It is best to refuse; this has nothing to do with your veracity.
 Insurers often will take a simple statement and turn it around to use against you.

 - Car accidents